 Maple Fall Fest

-press release: The Marshfield Convention & Visitors Bureau is excited to celebrate 25 years of enjoying “all things Maple” at the Annual Maple Fall Fest, Saturday and Sunday, September 16th and 17th, at Wildwood Park.
-The Marshfield CVB uses the proceeds from the festival to support and market local tourism related events, as well as grants for local organizations that support tourism efforts in Marshfield.
-This event will feature over 150 vendors with original artwork, handmade arts & crafts, and over a dozen food vendors.
-Our traditional Pancake and Potato Pancake Breakfast will be served from 7am to 1pm each day.
+press release: Visit Marshfield is excited to be back and celebrating 30 years of “all things Maple” at the Annual Maple Fall Fest, Saturday and Sunday, September 17th and 18th, 2022 at Wildwood Park.
+Proceeds from each year’s festival go to fund grants for local organizations that support tourism efforts in Marshfield.
+This event will feature 150 vendors with original artwork, handmade arts and crafts,

-To help celebrate our Anniversary, Mad Dog and Merrill Grillin’ Buddies will be appearing both Saturday and Sunday at 1pm.
-A special “Maple Desserts” cookbook, featuring wonderful recipes from local bakers, will be available for purchase, and we’ll have more “anniversary” surprises in store for attendees this year!
+entertainment, Amish specialties, The Maple Village, your favorite food vendors, and our beer garden.
+The festival will also bring back favorites Mad Dog and Merrill “Grillin’ Buddies,” and family-focused fun for all ages.
+Don’t forget our legendary Potato Pancake Breakfast served each day.

+To keep up to date on new festival announcements, go to visitmarshfield.com.